giseldo/chatbot_BTA_BPMN_to_AIML/README.md

 ## Usage

-- Make a BPMN diagram following the restrictions and premises below.
+- Make a BPMN diagram following this examples with this simbols.
 For this purpose you can use [bpmn.io](http://bpmn.io) or [Bizagi Modeler](https://www.bizagi.com/pt).
 This project don't have a BPMN Modeler bundled.

 - Download (or save) the BPMN file that you have created in a folder in your computer.